Grace Young (field hockey)

 Grace Young (born 23 August 2002) is a field hockey player from Australia.

 Personal life

 Grace Young was born and raised in Grafton, New South Wales.

 Career

 Domestic league

 In Hockey Australia's domestic league, the Sultana Bran Hockey One, Young is a member of the NSW Pride.

 Under–18

-Young made her junior international debut in 2018 at the Youth Olympic Games in Buenos Aires.
-She was a member of the Australian Hockey5s team that finished fifth.
+Young made her junior international debut at the 2018 Summer Youth Olympics in Buenos Aires.
+She was a member of the Australian Hockey5s team that finished fifth in the girls' tournament.

 Hockeyroos

 In 2023, Young was named in the Hockeyroos squad for the first time.
 She will make her debut during season three of the FIH Pro League.